 Special Enrollment Exam (EA Exam) vs CPA Exam

 The Special Enrollment Examination, or Enrolled Agent Exam, consists of three examinations.
 Each exam lasts 3.5 hours and contains 100 multiple-choice questions.
-Out of the 100 questions, 85 are scored and weighted equally, while 15 are experimental questions that do not count towards your score.

 The CPA Exam consists of four separate exams each lasting four hours for a total of 16 hours.
 Each section includes multiple-choice and task-based questions.
-EAch candidate must pass the three core sections: AUD, FAR and REG plus one of the discipline sections (BAR, ISC and TCP).
-Candidates must pass with a score of 75 or more on each exam section to pass.
+Each candidate must pass the three core sections: AUD, FAR and REG plus one of the discipline sections (BAR, ISC and TCP).
+Candidates must pass with a score of 75 or more on each exam section to pass.”

 Made your decision?
 Start studying for your exam.